Keeping Children Safe – An Account of an After Action Review

-Here I describe an After Action Review conducted when I worked in the NHS which illustrates the power of AAR to heal and restore effective working relationships.
+The After Action Review described here illustrates the power of AAR to heal and restore effective working relationships.
+Some details have been changed to maintain anonymity.

 Keeping vulnerable children and young people safe and free from harm is a very emotive subject and a challenging part of the work of the public health services.
 Multi agency working is essential to co-ordinate an effective response once an “at risk” child is identified.
 If a school nurse is concerned that a child is looking neglected and becoming more withdrawn, then she needs to promptly involve social workers & GPs.
 A young teenager who is found rough sleeping by police will need a safe place to stay, a health check and a social worker to investigate the family situation.